Last Updated on

 - But in winter and if you live in a cold place, place the batter in the oven with the light on.

 - You can also ferment the dosa batter in the instant pot.
 Transfer the batter to the instant pot. close the pot with a large plate or a glass lid.
-Do not use the regular lid it comes with.
+Do not use the regular instant pot lid.

-- Turn the instant pot on and press the yogurt button and adjust the time to 8 to 10 hours.
-I live in not so cold place, so I fermented the batter for 8 hours,
+- Turn the instant pot on and press the yogurt button and adjust the time to 10 hours.
+If you live in a much colder place, you can ferment the batter for couple more hours.

 - The next day the batter will be ready.
 The volume will not double with rice flour dosa, but will ferment very well.